 Why the IPA DO Course, or Assistant DO Course?

 The IPA HAS developed it's own Display Operator Course as well as an Assistant Display Operator Course, which we encourage ALL IPA Members to Learn.
-They may be found on our "FILES" page - they are free for the downloading and we encourage all IPA Members to Study them at their leisure.
+They may be found here above, on link buttons further down below here, or on our "FILES" page - they are free for the downloading and we encourage all IPA Members to Study them at their leisure.
 However, the IPA Courses are informational only, and have no Certification option.
-For the Record - we STRONGLY recommend PGI Certification, as any Shooter should know how to run his/her own Shoot Site.
-Neither the IPA Courses, nor the PGI Display Operator Certification however hold ANY Force-of-Law.
+For the Record - while PGI Certification IS NOT for everyone - we STRONGLY recommend PGI Certification, IF you are generally the lead Shooter on your Displays, as any PGI Certified Shooter should know how to run his/her own Shoot Site.
+However, while some Counties and Cities in Iowa will NOT ISSUE you a permit for a Display unless you are PGI Certified, neither the IPA Courses, nor the PGI Display Operator Certification hold ANY Force-of-Law.

 While the PGI DOC is a Great Source of Knowledge, like the IPA Courses, the PGI DOC is NOT a License to either Purchase, or to Use Fireworks anywhere, at anytime.
 So; just WHY should you bother to spend your time and/or money to become PGI Certified?